 Location: Yuraygir

-7km along the Yuraygir Coastal Walk, you’ll arrive at the semi-remote beauty of Shelley Head Campground in Yuraygir National Park.
+7km along the Yuraygir Coastal Walk, you’ll arrive at the semi-remote beauty of Shelley Head Campground in Yuraygir National Park, NSW.
 This ocean-fronted, free camp is perfect for swimming, surfing or sea fishing.
 It’s also a great spot for relaxing away from any crowds, so maybe just pack a book and put your feet up.

 Try this one in winter and you might get treated to views of migrating whales!